pingcap/docs-dm/en/upgrade-dm-1.0.md

 >
 > - Unless otherwise stated, DM version upgrade means upgrading DM from the previous version with an upgrade procedure to the current version.
 > - Unless otherwise stated, all the following upgrade examples assume that you have downloaded the corresponding DM version and DM-Ansible version, and the DM binary exists in the corresponding directory of DM-Ansible.
-> - Unless otherwise stated, all the following upgrade examples assume that all the data replication tasks have been stopped before the upgrade and all the replication tasks are restarted manually after DM upgrade is finished.
+> - Unless otherwise stated, all the following upgrade examples assume that all the data migration tasks have been stopped before the upgrade and all the migration tasks are restarted manually after DM upgrade is finished.
 > - The following shows the upgrade procedure of DM versions in reverse chronological order.

 ## Upgrade to v1.0.5